Are Sample Packs Royalty Free?

 In that case you have to pay royalties.

 Most sites (including us) sell Royalty Free Sample Packs.
 What this means is you can use them in your work without having to pay any royalties, or points.
 The only restriction is you are not allowed to resell the samples.
 That’s lame.
 Don’t be lame.

 When you buy from these sites,you can use them without worrying about having to pay the creator, other than whatever upfront cost they charge.

 Sample Packs Are Royalty Free…Until They Are Not

 Some packs are not royalty free.
 Kingsway Music Library offers music recordings that are more robust than your average sample pack site.
-They include rich samples with multiple stems (similar to our Vibes sample pack).
+They include rich samples with multiple stems.
 They’re more like loose musical recordings and they sound great.
 They put a lot of work into their samples and they choose not to be Royalty Free.

 Well sort of…and this gets to a question you should be asking:

 What Permissions Are Granted When You Buy A Sample Pack?

 What am I allowed to do with this sample?
 Or, what do the terms and conditions state?